 Addiction to Amphetamines

-These benefits are great for those prescribed and needing the drugs for attention deficit hyperactivity disorder, depression, sleep disorders or another condition in which amphetamines are generally prescribed.
+These benefits are significant for those prescribed and needing the drugs for attention deficit hyperactivity disorder, depression, sleep disorders or another condition in which amphetamines are prescribed.
 However, the seductive allure of the drugs can be habit-forming and lead to addiction for both prescribed users and non-prescription users.

 Statistics Regarding Amphetamine Abuse

 - As an average, abuse incident rates are estimated at 2% for all age groups and genders though rates were higher in the 18-29 age groups (.4%) than the 45-64 age groups (.1%).